Groups with decidable word problem that do not embed in groups with decidable conjugacy problem: The construction

-\end{proof} ~\\
+\end{proof}

-Finally, the embedding $\Phi: \dot G \hookrightarrow \ddot G$ with the prescribed properties exists, thanks to Theorem \ref{th-embedding}.
-Therefore, the group $\ddot G$ with the above mentioned properties exists.
-Also by a version of Higman's embedding theorem described by Aanderaa and Cohen in \cite{aanderaa-wp}, the group $\ddot{G}$ can be embedded into a finitely presented group $\mathcal{G}$ with decidable word problem.
-By a recent result of Chiodo and Vyas, \cite{chiodo-vyas}, the group $\mathcal{G}$ defined this way will also inherit the property of torsion-freeness from the group $\ddot{G}$.
+Finally, note that since $\dot G$ is metabelian, by property (4) of Theorem \ref{th-embedding}, $H$ is a solvable group of derived length $4$.
+Therefore, Lemma \ref{final lemma} asserts that there exists a solvable group of derived length $4$ that satisfies the statement of Theorem \ref{theorem-answer-to-collins}.
+Also by a version of Higman's embedding theorem described by Aanderaa and Cohen in \cite{aanderaa-wp}, the group $H$ can be embedded into a finitely presented group $\mathcal{G}$ with decidable word problem.
+As Chiodo and Vyas showed in \cite{chiodo-vyas}, the group $\mathcal{G}$ defined this way will also inherit the property of torsion-freeness from the group $H$.

-Clearly, since $\ddot{G}$ cannot be embedded into a group with decidable conjugacy problem, this property will be inherited by $\mathcal{G}$.
+Since $H$ cannot be embedded into a group with decidable conjugacy problem, this property will be inherited by $\mathcal{G}$.
 Thus Theorem \ref{theorem-answer-to-collins} is proved.